DRovara/Qhoir/doc/getting-started/README.md

 ## 5) Going Beyond

 We have now covered all the basics required to get into the construction of quantum circuits.
-There is still a lot more theory behind all of this, but qwire is built on the principle of learning by doing, so just hop into it and try out whatever comes to your mind!
+There is still a lot more theory behind all of this, but Qhoir is built on the principle of learning by doing, so just hop into it and try out whatever comes to your mind!

-In fact, qwire should really be seen as a didactical tool, rather than a high-end quantum simulator.
+In fact, Qhoir should really be seen as a didactical tool, rather than a high-end quantum simulator.
 The focus has not been put into creating an incredibly efficient simulator.
 If you add more and more qubits, you will notice the performance getting quite poor rather soon.
 The simulation of quantum systems is a hard problem, after all.

 If you want some pointers, there are still some more <a href="../samples">samples</a> to check out, which go beyond the scope of this introduction.
 Best of luck, and let's get qwiring!